-[how well these data can be compared with data taken from the same dataset and with similar data from other sources] Other dataset comparability: The data compares with the Agricultural Survey, which shows data collected in the summer.
-The June 2021 Survey of Agriculture was a census of commercial holdings.
-In England the total population of goats was estimated to be 88,000 animals (Farming statistics - land use, livestock populations and agricultural workforce as at 1 June 2021, England - GOV.UK (www.gov.uk)), which is similar to the number reported in the winter 2021/22 inventory (87,522).
-There was an approximately 34% decrease in the estimated goat population in Wales (Survey of agriculture and horticulture: June 2021 | GOV.WALES), and an approximately 18% decrease in Scotland (Supporting documents - Results from the Scottish Agricultural Census: June 2021 - gov.scot (www.gov.scot)), between the June 2021 Agricultural Census and the population in this report.
+[how well these data can be compared with data taken from the same dataset and with similar data from other sources] Other dataset comparability: The data compare with the Agricultural Survey, which shows data collected in the summer.
+The June 2021 Survey of Agriculture was a full census of commercial holdings that indicated that the total number of goats in GB in June 2021 was 108,126.
+This total is similar to the total number of goats indicated by the winter 2022/23 inventory - 109,140.
 Animal Movement Licensing System (AMLS) holds movement data, which can compare information on holding locations and relative sizes.
 However, both datasets have a difference in data capture, as does data held within Sam.